2023 Summit County Tax Sale Rules

 Acceptance of the highest bid for the entire parcel of property

-Pursuant to U.C.A., 59-2-1351.1 The Board of County Commissioners of Summit County has determined the following method of sale best meets the objectives of protecting the financial interests of the delinquent property owner and of collecting delinquent taxes due: the highest bid amount for the entire parcel of property.
-However a bid will not be accepted for an amount which is insufficient to pay the taxes, penalties and administrative costs of the sale.
-Any amount received in excess of the above stated items shall be treated as surplus property and paid to the state Treasurer.
+A bid will not be accepted for an amount which is insufficient to pay the outstanding taxes, penalties, interest and administrative costs of the sale.
+Any amount received in excess of the total amount due will be treated as surplus property and forwarded to the office of the Utah State Treasurer.

-- All bids shall be considered conditional, whether or not the bid is contested, until reviewed and accepted by the Board of County Commissioners, acting at a regularly scheduled meeting.
+5. All sales shall be considered conditional regardless of any contestation until reviewed and accepted by the Summit County Council at a regularly scheduled public meeting.

-- The County Commission may reject any bids on the grounds that none are acceptable.
+6. The Summit County Council may reject any and/or all bids if it is determined that any/all bids are not acceptable.

-- Any person wishing to contest any action taken in connection with the tax sale must present such protest to the Summit County Commission, in writing, within 10 days of the sale.
+8. Any individual wishing to contest any action taken with regards to the tax sale must present such protest in writing to the Summit County Council, no later than ten (10) days after the conclusion of the sale.